 If you don’t think you’ll benefit from the perks offered by the Citi AAdvantage Executive card and are hesitant about paying the hefty $450 annual fee, consider these cards:

-- CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® – Earn 70,000 American Airlines miles after spending $4,000 on purchases within the first 4 months of account opening
+- CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® – Earn 65,000 American Airlines miles after spending $4,000 in purchases within the first 4 months of account opening.

 - Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® – Earn 50,000 American Airlines miles after spending $2,500 in purchases within the first 3 months of account opening

-You can get LOTS of travel with 75,000 American Airlines miles.
-Like 3 round-trip coach tickets within the US, 3 one-way off-peak coach flights from the mainland US to Hawaii, or a round-trip Business Class ticket to the Caribbean, Mexico, or Central America!
+You can get lots of travel with 50,000 American Airlines miles, like two round-trip coach tickets within the U.S. or two one-way off-peak coach flights from the mainland U.S. to Hawaii or a round-trip business-class ticket to the Caribbean, Mexico, or Central America.

-Plus, you’ll get perks like free checked bags, Admirals Club lounge access (worth up to $550!), and priority boarding.
-But the $450 annual fee is NOT waived the first year.
-So other cards that earn American Airlines miles, like the Citi American Airlines Platinum card might make more sense for folks who don’t travel a lot.
+Plus, you’ll get perks like free checked bags, Admirals Club lounge access (worth up to $550) and priority boarding.
+But the $450 annual fee is not waived the first year.